Accepting Cookies

 We use cookies to ensure we give you the best browsing experience on our website.
 Find out more on how we use cookies and how you can change your settings in our privacy policy.
 If you choose not to use cookies on our site, you can change your cookie settings in your browser or leave our website.

 However, it's really important to remember that travelling overseas can also be risky, especially when the health systems and emergency response teams you find overseas may not be as advanced or available as they are here in Australia.
-Make sure your child understands that there are bigger risks to take into account when travelling overseas for Schoolies week.
+Make sure your child understands that there are bigger risks to take into account when travelling overseas for Schoolies/Leavers week.

-#Our overseas schoolies tips
+#Our overseas Schoolies/Leavers tips

 Pick a hassle-free destination

-Before your child chooses where to go, check out Smarttraveller - the Australian Government's travel advice site.
+Before your child chooses where to go, check out Smartraveller - the Australian Government's travel advice site.
 You'll find useful information on the safety and security situations in over 160 countries (and it's updated all the time so you can be sure you're getting the latest advice).
 You can also subscribe online and get automatic updates straight to your inbox.

 Take out travel insurance